onurpe/astro-paper/src/content/blog/herb.md

 ## Choosing The P﻿ots and Containers

-**Drainage is essential for herb growth**, and it is crucial to choose a container that allows for ample flow.
+**Drainage is essential for herb growth**, and it is crucial to choose a planter that allows for ample flow.
 Any material works for containers, but terra cotta pots are not recommended as they make the herbs dry out faster, making it challenging to estimate their watering needs.
 While any container works, smaller pots are preferred to save space.

 However, **if the herbs start to spread over the edges or need more space, repotting them into a larger container is necessary.** Even if you choose to grow herbs in a unique container, it is essential to **drill some holes and add pebbles** to ensure proper drainage.

 ## Planting and Caring Herbs

-* ### **First Steps for Planting:**
+### **First Steps for Planting Herbs:**

-Prepare your container and soil mix.
+1. Prepare your container and soil mix.
 Make sure to give the mix some water to keep your seeds from shifting when you water them for the first time.
-Sow your seeds about one to three times deeper than their size.
+2. Sow your seeds about one to three times deeper than their size.
 If the seeds are small, press them barely into the soil and sprinkle some vermiculite on top.
 For larger seeds, press about half an inch and then cover them.
-Water the seeds lightly and cover the container with plastic wrap to keep the soil mix and seeds warm and encourage germination.
+3. Water the seeds lightly and cover the container with plastic wrap to keep the soil mix and seeds warm and encourage germination.
 Place the container in a sunny area or under a light, and remove the plastic wrap when the seedlings emerge.

-* ### **Maintaining Growth Tips:**
+### **Maintaining Herb Growth:**

 While some herbs require specialized care, most can benefit from these tips for keeping them strong and healthy: